211hunter166/cervical_cancer_screening/README.md

 - Three evaluation metrics will be used for each classifier: Accuracy, Precision and Recall.
 (Show them in a Tabular format considering all the cases)
 - Plot the confusion matrix for each target variable.
   Note: You have to perform classification for each of the target variables individually for each classifier.
-# Check the notebook for implementation
+## Check The Notebook for Implementation